RecordsKeeper/multichain/docs/source/install.rst

     git clone https://github.com/RecordsKeeper/recordskeeper-core.git
     cd recordskeeper-core

-Compile Recordskeeper for Windows (64-bit)
+Compile RecordsKeeper for Windows (64-bit)
 ==========================================

 This will build rkd, rk-cli and rk-util in the src directory.